 - The wet palette makes batch highlighting very easy but affects coverage

-- A size 4 brush works well
+- A size 4 brush works well for batch painting

 - A lot of drying time is required between layers